opensourceoptions/opensourceoptions.github.io/_r/netcdf_002_open.md

 {% highlight r %}
 {% endhighlight %}

+# Install and load packages and software
 Let's get right into the code.
-First, if make sure you have the `ncdf4` package installed.
+First, make sure you have the `ncdf4` package installed.
 This requires the netcdf4 and hdf5 software to be installed. netcdf4 and hdf5 are not r packages.
 There are various sources for installing these on your machine.
 I found this [guide](https://gist.github.com/perrette/cd815d03830b53e24c82) to work well for Ubuntu.

 {% highlight r %}
 #install netcdf4 if not alread installed